 - Treat any unexpected emails, SMS or phone calls with caution.
-NAB is phasing out sending links in unexpected SMS messages.
+NAB will not send you a link in an unexpected SMS messages.
 If you do receive an SMS containing a phone number asking you to contact NAB, search nab.com.au to verify that the phone number is legitimate where possible.
 You should treat any unexpected SMS messages with a link as suspicious.
 We'll never send you an email or SMS asking you to provide your personal or banking details via a link or attachment nor will we send you a link taking you directly to Internet Banking.
 If you do receive these kinds of messages claiming to be from 'NAB', don't act on them.
 Instead, forward the message to phish@nab.com.au and then delete it.
-Alternatively, you can forward a suspicious SMS to 0476 220 003. - If you feel like a call might not be genuine, hang up, and call back on an official phone number to verify the call was legitimate (the general NAB number is listed on this brochure, on the back of your cards and online).
-Never provide personal information or allow the caller to have remote access to your computer on unsolicited calls. - We'll SMS you one-time passcodes for NAB Internet Banking transactions, password resets and your requests for Open Banking data sharing - so it's important to keep your phone secure.
+Alternatively, you can forward a suspicious SMS to 0476 220 003. - When you dispose of any old devices, it's important to erase your personal data, deregister from services, delete your card from any digital wallets or any other Apps, and factory reset your device. - If you feel like a call might not be genuine, hang up, and call back on an official phone number to verify the call was legitimate (the general NAB number is listed on this brochure, on the back of your cards and online).
+Never provide personal information or allow the caller to have remote access to your computer on unsolicited calls. - We'll SMS you one-time passcodes for NAB Internet banking transactions, password resets, to add you card to digital wallets and your requests for Open Banking data sharing - so its important to keep your phone secure.
 We might also send you a security code to verify you when you call us.
 This is the only code we will ask you to provide to us.
 Make sure you read the SMS in its entirety before sharing that code with us.
 Otherwise, do not provide the one-time passcode or security codes to anyone calling you even if they say they are from 'NAB'.
+NAB will never ask you to enter your one-time passcode into a third party website.